JanssenProject/jans/docs/janssen-server/config-guide/config-tools/curl-guide.md

     ![image](../../../assets/jans-attribute.png)

- * You will need a client with the required scopes.
-Jans Config API internal client that starts with `1800` has the required scopes.
+ * You will need a client that has the required scopes.
+The Jans TUI provides a default client named `jans-config-api-client`, whose `client ID` starts with `1800` and has required scopes.
+You can use this client to generate a token.

  * Use the auth token to generate the basic token.

     Syntax: